 The Sojourner Truth Room is located at the Oxon Hill Branch.
 Most materials are available in the Sojourner Truth Room only; copies of selected materials are also available in the library's catalog.
 A library card or other identification is necessary for accessing some materials.
 A scanner and photocopy machine are available.

 The Sojourner Truth Room is named for the hero of anti-slavery and women’s rights, Sojourner Truth.
 (Click to learn more about her.)
 The library branch stands on the site of the Sojourner Truth Elementary School for African Americans.
 Some of the historical foundation and walls were incorporated into the structure.
-Now the Sojourner Truth room offers resources on the African American Incorporated Towns of Prince George’s County and a fine research collection on African American history.
+Now the Sojourner Truth room offers resources on the African American incorporated towns of Prince George’s County and a fine research collection on African American history.
 There is a section of the room dedicated to upcoming engineers and urban planners, with specially equipped workstations, a 3D printer and digital video cameras.
-Programming that engages customers of all ages is centered in this room.

 Prince George's County is one of the oldest counties in the state of Maryland.
 It also has the most unique assortment of incorporated black towns in the state.
 The history of the incorporated towns is one that needs to be displayed and presented, and there is no better place for that sort of presentation than the Sojourner Truth Room.
 While the room currently has a vast collection of African American history resources, the integration of an incorporated town display would focus that history to a very local and very relevant level.